 - Stay away from lower-cost, lower-quality blends often found in supermarkets and wholesale markets.
 Robusta beans are often used as filler in order to keep the costs down.

 - Be careful when buying any fine European blends, they often include Robusta beans.

-- Some espresso blends use high quality Robusta beans for its ability to hold the crema head.
+- Some espresso blends use high-quality Robusta beans for their ability to hold the crema head.
 So make sure that your espresso consists of 100% Arabica beans.